Sidney-Enzo/Simple-Libary-Manager-System/README.md

 it register in a list and insert in the table the product name, amount bought and total, it also display on right the last product bought.
-After give all the products hit the "next" button and then send the payment value and it automatically show you the change.
+After give all the products hit the "next" button and then send the payment value and it automatically show you the change. you can also delete a item or cancel a purchase.

 ## Project state
 It's good and works with no bugs (at least not find yet) already have a GUI for data visualization, still can't erase products from sellers it's a problem, The schematic is organized (might need some optmation) and has the necessary data for a libary (data can be add, removed or changed later).
-About the code, it's organized with a app class, so i can handler the Libary and Gui variables without the necessity of use the global scope.
+About the code, it's organized with a app class and a connection class each in a individual file, so i can handler the Libary and Gui variables without the necessity of use the global scope and handler all the database in only one place.
+I also added a test unit to test function with different parametters and ensure that it's working properly.

 ## How to test by yourself?
 If you want to see if the program really works fallow the nexts steps: